risk-first/website/docs/risks/Staging-And-Classifying.md

 As shown in the above diagram, _learning a new abstraction_ means:

  - **Overcoming a [Learning Curve](/tags/Learning-Curve-Risk)**: because you have to _learn_ a name in order to use it (whether it is the name of a function, a dog, or someone at a party).
- - **Accepting [Boundary Risks](/tags/Boundary-Risk).**  Commitment to one abstraction over another means that you have the opportunity cost of the other abstractions that you could have used.
+ - **Accepting [Lock-In Risks](/tags/Lock-In-Risk).**  Commitment to one abstraction over another means that you have the opportunity cost of the other abstractions that you could have used.
  - **Accepting [Map And Territory Risk](/tags/Map-And-Territory-Risk).** Because the word refers to the _concept_ of the thing, and _not the thing itself_.

 Abstraction is everywhere and seems to be at the heart of what our brains do.
 But clearly, like [taking any other action](/tags/Take-Action) there is always trade-off in terms of risk.